 The simulation game is developed by Tero Juuti, Timo Lehtonen and Pekka Leskelä.
-The target audience is students about to complete their studies who are attending Modularisation-course.
-The key question is: how to design a module-system?
-This question is broke down into following sub-questions:

-- 1) What design process steps are needed?

-- 2) What design artefacts are created?

-- 3) What are the dependencies between process steps and artefacts?
+The target audience is students about to complete their studies who are attending Modularisation- course.
+The course consists of seven 2-hour lectures, the simulation game and examination.
+In the simulation game the key question is: "How to design a module system?"
+This question is decomposed into following sub-questions: 1) What design process steps are needed?
+2) What design artefacts are created?
+3) What are the dependencies between process steps and artefacts?
 We have identified enabling factors for the students to be successful in this endeavour.
 The enabling factors are information sharing and co-creation with creative tension, team roles and centralised control vs. self-organising.
-Although the focus is on design tasks the way how teams inter-operate has a fundamental impact on success.
+Although the focus is on design tasks the way how teams interact has a fundamental impact on success.

-The set-up in the simulation is as follows; there are 10 teams each having 5-6 students.
-The students have different major subject so the teams are crossfunctional.
-The duration including breaks is seven hours, the briefing takes 45 minutes, the design tasks althogether 120 minutes, reflection, modeling and focus selection in total 180 minutes.
+The set-up in the simulation is following; there are 10 teams each having 5-6 students.
+The students have different major subject therefore the teams are cross-functional by nature.
+The duration of the simulation is seven hours (breaks included).
+The briefing takes 45 minutes, the design tasks altogether 120 minutes, reflection, modelling and focus selection in total 180 minutes.
 There are two facilitators that guide the learning processes.
-We are using Lego-bricks for each design task and problem domain is space station.
-So, the overall objective for the students is to create modular space station and the main criteria is that the final assembly must take less than ten minutes.

-The learning process is structured according to the "V-model" commonly used in systems engineering for complex systems [5].
-In this case we bring in real life time constraints and skip the top-down approach totally because of lack of time.
-The top-down and bottom-up approaches are taught during lectures based on the design process of new modular product [6] There are seven steps in the bottom-up process and the outcome of each team is verified against pre-determined criteria that are communicated to the teams.
+The Lego-bricks are used for each design task and problem domain is space station.
+The overall objective for the students is to create such a modular space station that the final assembly takes less than ten minutes.
+The learning process is structured according to the "V-model" [5].
+We bring in time constraints and skip the top-down approach totally because of lack of time.
+The top-down and bottom-up approaches are taught during lectures based on the design process of new modular product [6] There are seven simulation steps in the bottom-up process and the outcome of each team is verified against pre-determined criteria that is communicated to the teams.

-The main tool is workbook for each team and per each simulation step.
-The workbook has the steps from the Kolb learning circle with some scaling questions.
+The main tool is the workbook for each team and it is used in each simulation step.
+The workbook has the steps from the Kolb's learning circle with some scaling questions included.
 In the reflection part the team make self-assessment on three issues; 1) what went well, 2) how to improve and 3) what is the new challenge or key question.
 This material is used for the modelling and quite often the team finds new concepts and focuses for the next step.
 These ideas are the used to agree the focus areas within the team for the next design task.
 The workbook is presented in figure 1.

-Figure 1 The learning circle adapted from Kolb.
+Figure 1 The workbook with learning circle adapted from Kolb.

 The scaling question is used in Reflecting-section to have successful items and improvement ideas during the reflecting.
 The scaling question forces student to really analyse in which aspects they were successful and which aspects were neglected intentionally.
 If the aspects were neglected by accident and student is able to identify this then learning has clearly taken place.

-The students used concept mapping for reflection and concept forming to facilitate learning.
-The concept mapping is developed by Joseph D. Novak [7] and it is is based on the cognitive theories of David Ausubel (assimilation theory), who stressed the importance of prior knowledge in being able to learn new concepts.
-Figure 2 is an example of refined concept map after the team had converted it in electronic format.
+The students use concept mapping for reflection and concept forming to facilitate learning.
+The concept mapping is developed by Joseph D. Novak [7] and it is based on the cognitive theories of David Ausubel (assimilation theory), who stressed the importance of prior knowledge in being able to learn new concepts.
+Figure 2 is an example of refined concept map after the team had converted it into electronic format.